Honor Bar - Hands Off!

 It's great to visit a beautiful resort property and enjoy all the amenities.
 At many places, these amenities are a part of your room rate, and are added to sun, surf, and ocean breezes as benefits of your stay.

 But you'll sometimes find a "resort fee" has been added to your bill, and once in a while this fee pops up at places you might not exactly classify as a resort in daily conversation.

 Always question this charge, because it is frequently vague and unfair.
 You might not be successful in having it removed from your list of charges, but the explanation can be enlightening and, in a dark way, even entertaining.
 If nothing else, you can always post an online review of the place and let other travelers know that the low room rate they think they've found comes with some expensive strings attached.

 Most of us assume that the first meal of the day is included if we stay at a bed and breakfast resort, but it is not always so.

 It pays to ask early in the booking process if breakfast is included.
 In a few places, it will be an expensive trap.
 You'll sit down to a buffet breakfast with other guests.
 You'll assume it comes with the room.
 You'll get a jolt after the meal when presented with a hefty tab.
 Most innkeepers are very up-front with the cost of breakfast.
-In business-class hotels, a buffet meal can cost $20 or more.
-How do they get away with it?
-Many business travelers simply add it to the cost of their bill and turn it in as a travel expense.
+In business-class hotels, a buffet meal can cost $20 or more, as many business travelers simply add it to the cost of their bill and turn it in as a travel expense.

 Do you like to work out during your stays?
-If you're a guest at Douglas Fir Resort in Banff, Alberta, the use of this well-equipped facility is included in the room rate.
+If you're a guest at some hotels, the use of the gym is included in the room rate.